mabel-ferns/-student-distraction-predictor/README.md

-# Student Distraction Predictor
+# Student Distraction Predictor using Machine Learning

-## 📌 Description
+## 📌 Project Overview
-This project predicts the level of student distraction using machine learning.
-It considers factors like screen time, sleep hours, and study hours to classify distraction levels as Low, Medium, or High.
+This project predicts the level of student distraction based on daily habits such as screen time, sleep hours, and study hours using a machine learning model.

+## 🎯 Problem
+Students often face distractions but are unaware of how their habits affect focus and productivity.

+## 🤖 Solution
+A Decision Tree Classifier is used to predict distraction levels (Low, Medium, High) based on input features.

-## 🛠️ Tools Used
+## 🛠️ Technologies Used
 - Python
 - Pandas
 - Scikit-learn

-## 🤖 Model Used
-Decision Tree Classifier

 ## ▶️ How to Run
 1. Install dependencies: